pran-7-5/eco_style/README.md

 So X is common, that's why men also have nipples.

 If there are things that only girls have, then I can't verify that, personally experience that.
 That is the only thing in the cosmos that I don't know.

+But I think the extra 23rd chromosome in the females hold the information about womb design.
 ```

 Yuj